EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 **“Initiate the Transaction”**.
 Confirm the transaction in Metamask and wait for the confirmation (a notification will pop up shortly).

-The Beacon Chain (which is connected to the Ethereum 1.0 chain) will detect this deposit and the Validator will be enabled.
+The Beacon Chain (which is connected to the Execution Layer client) will detect this deposit and the Validator will be enabled.

 Congrats!, you just started your validator activation process.

-Running an Ethereum 2.0 client
+Running a Consensus Layer client
 ------------------------------

 .. warning::

-  **DISCLAIMER**: As of March 2021 we only tested :guilabel:`Geth` (Ethereum 1.0) and :guilabel:`Lighthouse`
-  (Ethereum 2.0) in a Raspberry Pi 4.
-In the coming weeks, we will try other Ethereum 1.0 and 2.0 clients and label them as tested.

-  As so, we recommend to choose these 2 clients while we make sure the others are suitable to run in these devices.
+  Remember that you need to run an Execution Layer along with the Consensus Layer client as well.

 Supported clients
 ~~~~~~~~~~~~~~~~~

-Ethereum on ARM supports the main Ethereum 2.0 clients available.
+Ethereum on ARM supports the main Consensus Layer clients available.

 .. csv-table::
    :header: Client, Official Binary, Language, Home